 Naturally, if it doesn’t say ‘gigabit’ but instead might indicate something like 100Mbps, then you need to replace your switches.

 Technology relies on multiple components to function effectively.
 In some cases it might not be enough to just pay for faster broadband speed in order to see the benefits.
+Your speed might also be lower during certain times of day if you are on a highly contended network.

 If it has been a long time since you upgraded some of your hardware like Routers, Cables or Switches then you will need to be prepared to have those replaced.
 You can always speak to an expert at Globe2 if you need help reviewing if your hardware can utilise gigabit speeds effectively.